Hammertoe Surgery

 In-office treatments:

-- We will instruct you to use ice to decrease pain and swelling while reducing inflammation.
+• Using ice to decrease pain and swelling while reducing inflammation

-- We will encourage you to avoid wearing high heels and instead to wear looser, comfortable shoes sized to be at least one half-inch longer than your longest toe.
+• Wearing looser, comfortable shoes at least one half-inch longer than your longest toe

-- We will prescribe a variety of foot, toe, and calf stretches to help your toes regain their normal mobility and function.
+• Practicing foot, toe, and calf stretches to regain their normal mobility and function

-- Strengthening exercises, like using your toes to pick up items from the floor, can also help.
+• Performing strengthening exercises, like using your toes to pick up items from the floor

 What if You Need Hammertoe Surgery?

-At Chelsea Foot and Ankle in Manhattan, we use a combination of diagnostic tools that include obtaining an in-depth medical history, performing a thorough examination, and ordering the appropriate imaging techniques to get a clear picture of your particular condition.
+At Chelsea Foot and Ankle in Manhattan, we use a combination of diagnostic tools, including obtaining an in-depth medical history, performing a thorough examination, and ordering the appropriate imaging techniques to get a clear picture of your condition.

-This attention to the finest details of your individual case will determine the surgical procedure(s) we will use to treat your hammertoe.
+This attention to the minor details of your case will determine the surgical procedure(s) we will use to treat your hammertoe.

 Some of these procedures include:

-- Fusion (Arthrodesis) – Fusion surgery is another solution to straighten the toe and relieve pain.
-The surgeon will perform a joint resection and remove the ends of the bones to prepare them to grow together (fuse).
-Pins are one way to help the joint remain stable after surgery and they are removed when the joint has completed the fusion process.
+• Fusion (Arthrodesis) – Fusion surgery is another solution to straighten the toe and relieve pain.
+The surgeon will perform a joint resection and remove the ends of the bones to prepare them to grow together, known as a fuse.
+Pins are one way to help the joint remain stable after surgery, and they are removed when the joint has completed the fusion process.
 Our surgeons often prefer to use joint implants to fuse toe joints.
-This leads to better long-term success and, in our experience, allows our patients to get back into closed shoes, sneakers, and resume normal activities faster.
+This leads to better long-term success and, in our experience, allows our patients to get back into closed shoes and sneakers sooner and resume normal activities faster.

 Ultimately, after being fully informed by our surgeon, it is up to you to decide on any surgical treatment option.
-We respect your autonomy and even your choice to obtain a second opinion.
+We respect your autonomy and support your decisions, even if you choose to obtain a second opinion.

 How Can You Prevent Hammertoe?